Oxygen and Respiratory Devices

 The U.S. Department of Transportation/FAA permits air carriers to accept only those devices with manufacturer labeling indicating the device meets FAA requirements.
-Alaska Airlines currently allows devices not meeting the new labeling requirements, providing the device is on our list of approved devices.
+We currently allow devices not meeting the new labeling requirements, provided that the device is on our list of approved devices.
 Please contact Alaska Airlines reservations for questions regarding the approved list.

 Please note that aircraft in-seat electrical power is not available for ventilators, respirators or CPAP machines.
-Therefore, customers must have an ample supply of fully charged batteries plus 3 hours of extra battery time for the flight to cover any unforeseen delays.
-Additionally, customers using a ventilator or respirator should travel with backup manually-operated supplies in case of failure of their electronic equipment en-route.
-Alaska Airlines does not carry such equipment on-board our aircraft.
+Therefore, you must travel with an ample supply of fully charged batteries for the flight and connection time, plus 3 extra hours of battery life to cover any unforeseen delays.
+Additionally, when using a ventilator or respirator, you should travel with backup manually-operated supplies in case of failure of their electronic equipment en-route.
+We do not carry such equipment on-board our aircraft.